Department Connections

 The Kernel Klub exemplifies the AMS department’s commitment to interdisciplinary research and education at the interface of computational/applied mathematics, statistics, data science, and machine learning.

-Click here for the weekly schedule: ams.mines.edu/kernel-klub
+Click here for more information: ams.mines.edu/kernel-klub

 Student Clubs